trivago/gollum/docs/src/gen/producer/socket.rst

 Socket
 ======

-The socket producer connects to a service over a TCP, UDP or unix domain socket based connection.
+The socket producer connects to a service over TCP, UDP or a UNIX domain socket.